 Action # Title Description Total Funds Contributing 3.1 Educational Software 2021-22 We will continue to use ST Math, Reading Eggs, Reflex Math, and Mystery Science software to align with our school goals & state standards.
 Students and teachers will respond to a survey at the end of the year to determine the efficacy of our current software and analyze our needs to plan for software purchases the following year.
 2022-23 We will reassess the use of educational software and technology in the light of technology addictions that have surfaced among our students and the damage screen time can have on their brains.
 We will select the software that best supports our students in a variety of subject areas and use it sparingly.
-2023-24 We will continue to review and evaluate the use of educational software and technology in the light of technology in the light of technology is surfaced among our students in a variety of subject areas and use it sparingly.
 2023-24 We will continue to review and evaluate the use of educational software and technology in the light of technology addictions that have surfaced among our students and the damage screen time can have on their brains.
 We will select the software that best supports our students in a variety of subject areas and use it sparingly.
-We will also acquire and access our student data management software effectively so that it supports student academic and social emotional growth. \$20,000.00 No
+We will also acquire and access our student data management software effectively so that it supports student academic and social emotional growth. \$10,000.00 No

 Action # Title Description Total Funds Contributing 3.2 Curriculum & materials 2021-22 For the 2021-2022 school year, IA will purchase a new math curriculum for all grade levels K-8, Illustrative Math.
 Teachers will have the ability to request curriculum resources as well as materials for hands-on learning and student inquiry projects, lessons and activities.
 2022-23 Teachers will be provided needed supplies and resources to teach all of the required standards.
 Teachers will have the ability to request other curriculum resources as well as materials for hands-on learning and student inquiry projects, lessons and activities, giving our teachers the freedoms that professionals deserve.
 2023-24 Teachers will be provided needed supplies and resources to teach all of the required standards.
 Teachers will have the ability to request other curriculum resources as well as materials for hands-on learning and student inquiry projects, lessons and activities, giving our teachers the freedoms that professionals deserve. \$50,000.00 No 3.3 Facility Costs 2021-22 Cost of facility maintenance: Gas and electric, HVAC services, filter changes, Cox telephone service, landscaping, building lease, oversight fee 2022-23 Cost of facility maintenance: Utilities, HVAC services, filter changes, landscaping, trash and recycling, building lease, oversight fee, cleaning, maintenance and repair.
-2023-24 Cost of facility maintenance: Utilities, HVAC services, filter changes, landscaping, trash and recycling, building lease, oversight fee, cleaning, maintenance and repair. \$250,000.00 No
+2023-24 Cost of facility maintenance: Utilities, HVAC services, filter changes, landscaping, trash and recycling, building lease, oversight fee, cleaning, maintenance and repair, as well as upgrades. \$250,000.00 No